ebp-nor/GenomeAssembly/README.md

 ### Data

 In its current setup, the pipeline requires both PacBio HiFi data and paired-end Hi-C data.
-In the folder containg both the Snakefile and the EBPNor_GenomeAssembly_profile folder, you need to create a new folder named "genomic_data"
+In the folder containing both the Snakefile and the EBPNor_GenomeAssembly_profile folder, you need to create a new folder named "genomic_data"

 This folder needs to contain two subfolder:
 1) A folder called "pacbio" containing one or multiple PacBio HiFi read files (each ending in .fastq.gz)
 2) A folder called "hic" containing one pair of Hi-C Illumina reads (ending in _1.fastq.gz and _2.fastq.gz)